upennbootcamp23/egerev_password-website-refactor/README.md

 4. By doing the project, I have found something that was NOT TAUGHT AT THE BOOTCAMP: Not a Number (NaN).
 Stack Overflow (https://stackoverflow.com/questions/175739/how-can-i-check-if-a-string-is-a-valid-number) taught me about NaN.
 This is put to use in the script.js file, where I needed to verify if the length of the password is a number or a string.

 5. I had to give criteria to the user, as stated in the Acceptance Criteria.
-Stack Overflow (https://stackoverflow.com/questions/9334636/how-to-create-a-dialog-with-ok-and-cancel-options) helped me with creating dialog with "Yes" and "No" buttons (in this case, "OK" and "Cancel".)
+Stack Overflow (https://stackoverflow.com/questions/9334636/how-to-create-a-dialog-with-ok-and-cancel-options) helped me with creating a dialog with "Yes" and "No" buttons (in this case, "OK" and "Cancel".)

 ## License

 Please refer to the LICENSE in the repo.

+## Deployment
+After checking, double-checking, and triple-checking my work, I have submitted my website to Github Pages.
+The link can be found here: https://upennbootcamp23.github.io/egerev_password-website-refactor/